Iqra University Chancellor Hunaid Lakhani passes away

 The news of his demise was confirmed by his family saying that he died at a hospital where he was being treated for a dengue infection.

-His funeral prayer will be offered at Masjid-e-Saheem, Khayaban-e-Rahat following the Asr prayer.
+His funeral prayer will be offered tomorrow (Friday) at Masjid-e-Saheem, Khayaban-e-Rahat following the Jumma prayer.

 Lakhani remained associated with Pakistan Tehreek-e-Insaf and Muttahida Qaumi Movement-Pakistan (MQM-P) besides also founding FIXIT organization along with PTI MNA Alamgir Khan.